 Humans have been milking sheep and enjoying the unique benefits of their milk for thousands of years.
 The countries of the Mediterranean remain the world’s biggest producers—the extraordinarily long lives of Bulgarian shepherds is often attributed in part to the health-giving benefits of sheep milk.
 There is increasing evidence that sheep milk has unusual health potential.
 The extent to which this carries over into cheese and other products made from it will be revealed as more research is done on this remarkably little-known wonder food.
+In brief, sheep's milk is extremely high in nutrients compared to other kinds of commercially available milk.
+In many cases, it is more readily digestible to people who suffer from lactose intolerance.
+Evidence suggests it can also help people with eczema and other allergies. |

 Gram for gram, the superiority of sheep milk lies in the comparison with cow and goat milk - especially in the differences between levels of critical nutritional substances like protein, calcium, iron, magnesium, zinc, thiamin, riboflavin, Vitamins B6, B12 and D, the medium chain amino acids, linoleic acids and all 10 of the essential amino acids.